rolandhordos/Study-ReactNative/README.md

 - **flex** value range is a percentage, and you need to know it's a range that affects the vertical axis starting with the top of the screen.
 Why not name this *verticalRange* or *verticalRangeTop* instead?
 - Almost as random, **justifyContent** applies to the vertical axis.
 I have a fantasy that time travel can rename this *verticalAlignment*.
 - **alignItems** - more of the arbitrary, apparently meaning not the same axis as the justified axis yeesh

+## Next Release

+### 0.0.3 Jest

+The very next bit of complexity has to be a test system.
+No, for me it does not matter the size of a project or team this is not optional.

+## Roadmap

+### 0.0.4 Layout

+Colors can wait, layouts are hard.
+Let's try something a little more difficult.

 ## Q & A